chihyunkim/musa_5090_assignment02/README.md

     Discuss your accessibility metric and how you arrived at it below:

     **Description:**

+    The accessibility metric is defined as the percentage of PWD parcels in the neighborhood which has an accessible bus stop within 200 meters.

 6. What are the _top five_ neighborhoods according to your accessibility metric?